Last updated on March 2nd, 2023

-When you add LTC on Metamask, you are holding LTC that is on the Binance Smart Chain (BEP20).
+When you add LTC on Metamask, you are holding LTC that is on the BNB Smart Chain (BEP20).
 This allows you to send and receive LTC on the Binance Smart Chain, even though Litecoin’s native network is different from the Binance Smart Chain.

 If you are looking to send native LTC to a wallet, you can consider using Trust Wallet instead.

 After adding and receiving your tokens to your Metamask wallet, you can consider using decentralised exchange (DEX) aggregators, including: